-So, I've shared with you my LPOV including my personal core values: Servant Leadership, Excellence, Lifelong Learning, Authenticity, and Resiliency.
+I have shared with you my personal core values: Servant Leadership, Lifelong Learning, Excellence, Resiliency and Positivity.
 You can expect me to live out these values and I give you permission to hold me accountable.

-My LIFE PURPOSE is to be a loving pastor, an encouraging coach, an inspiring speaker and a servant leader that leads by example and empowers others to reach their full potential.
+My life purpose is to be a loving pastor, an encouraging coach, speaker, and teacher, who leads by example, inspires, empowers, and serves others in achieving their goals and helping them reach their God given potential.

 I believe leadership is not something you do to people but something you do with people.
-Leadership is a partnership.
-We really are BETTER TOGETHER.

-Thanks for letting me share my leadership story with you today.
-I'm excited to serve alongside you and look forward to our journey together!
-(Revised on 02/20/19).
+I'm excited to lead you and look forward to our journey together!
+(Revised on 10.25.23).